istio/istio.io/content/en/docs/concepts/security/index.md

 The following example shows an `ALLOW` policy that matches nothing.
 If there are no other `ALLOW` policies, requests will always be denied because of the "deny by default" behavior.

-Note the "deny by default" behavior applies only if the workload has at least one authorization policy with 'ALLOW' action.
+Note the "deny by default" behavior applies only if the workload has at least one authorization policy with the `ALLOW` action.

 {{< tip >}}
 It is a good security practice to start with the `allow-nothing` policy and incrementally add more `ALLOW` policies to open more